 Overviews about boards:

 - Leading With Intent is the only survey to gather information from both chief executives and board chairs on their experiences in the non-profit boardrooms of America.
 This report offers answers to many questions related to boards, their purpose, function, challenges, and even how they change over time.
-Conducted by BoardSource, an organization focused exclusively on non-profit governance
+It is conducted by BoardSource, an organization focused exclusively on non-profit governance.

 - Leading by Design is a blog published by Anne W. Ackerson, a museum consultant and former director of the Museum Association of New York, that addresses “forward-thinking” governance and leadership.

 - The Minnesota Council of Nonprofits has published brief articles on governance divided into two categories: Board Basics and Leadership Development.
 Topics addressed include, “Board Composition and Structure,” “The Board’s Role in Risk Management,” and “Leadership vs. Management.”

 - Independent Sector offers articles on the “33 Principles for Good Governance and Ethical Practice,” from complying with all federal laws and regulations, to promoting board diversity, to completing accurate financial records, to respecting donor privacy.

 - Kim Andrews at the Shofuso Japanese House and Garden has provided Sustaining Places with samples of various documents pertaining to the organization’s board.
 They are: director job description and expectations; candidate application; board officer agreements for different positions; conflict of interest policy and disclosure statement; board and committee structure; executive committee job descriptions; board giving form; and board assessment form.